HorizenLabs/zkVerify/RELAY.md

 - Create the docker images for relay chain and parachain nodes
 - Start compose file
 - Start Parachain
-  - By Initialize it
+  - By Initialization
-  - By Upgrade Runtime
+  - By Runtime Upgrade

 ## Compile `zkv-relay` and `paratest` nodes